GhibliField/CommemorativeCoin-Assistant/README.md

 1. Edit `ChinaConstructionBank.js`, replace people info to subscribers' info, and modify the exchange date.
 2. Create a script in TamperMonkey and paste the edited copy to it.
-3. Browse the CCB's subscription website and the script will run and...
+3. Browse the CCB's subscription website and the script will run and ...
 4. You can click the name on the right and his/her credential number and mobile number will be insert to corresponding widget automatically.

 #### BOC